How to Raise Prices Without Losing Clients: The Protocol That Adds $10K–$30K Monthly

 How to pass:

-If retention is below 70%, analyze why.
-Check your announcement tone (was it apologetic?), increase size (was it above 40%?), and client segment (are you attracting price-sensitive buyers?).
-For churned clients, start replacement immediately—don’t wait until the transition date.
-Track revenue weekly to confirm you’re net positive within 4-6 weeks of first churn.
+If retention is below 70%, review what caused it.
+Look at your announcement tone (was it apologetic?), the size of the increase (was it above 40%?), and your client mix (are you mainly attracting price-sensitive buyers?).
+For any clients who churn, start replacing them immediately instead of waiting for the transition date, and track revenue weekly to confirm you are net positive within 4–6 weeks of the first churn.

 This implementation guide builds on pricing frameworks that explain why price increases matter and how they create leverage in your revenue model.